magicismight/react-native-root-siblings/README.md

 ### react-native-root-siblings
 ---

-Add sibling elements after your app root
+Add sibling elements after your app root element.
-The created sibling elements are on the top of react-native elements in your app.
+The created sibling elements are above the rest of your app elements.
-This can be used to create a `Modal` component or something should be on top of app.
+This can be used to create a `Modal` component or something should be over your app.

 ### Add it to your project